connorjnel/ztm-python-dev/06-advanced-python-decorators/python-advanced-decorators.md

 tip - `del` - Keyword in py for deleting functions, objects, lists, dict etc tip - var and func in py are first class, can be passed as arg, tip - if passed by ref source object is deleted then object can still be called by child reference

+## Higher order function HOC

+Higher order function - function that accepts another function as argument or a function that returns another function Tip - Map, reduce, filter are higher functions